osisoft/AVEVA-Adapter-RDBMS-Docs/README.md

 # PI-Adapter-for-RDBMS-Docs

-PI Adapter for RDBMS is a data-collection component that transfers time-series data from source devices to Open Message Format (OMF) endpoints in AVEVA Data Hub or AVEVA Servers.
+AVEVA Adapter for RDBMS is a data-collection component that transfers time-series data from source devices to Open Message Format (OMF) endpoints in AVEVA Data Hub or AVEVA PI Servers.

-This repository contains the documentation for PI Adapter for RDBMS.
+This repository contains the documentation for AVEVA Adapter for RDBMS.

 ## Subtree